drago-ex/translator/readme.md

 ## Edit route

-Do we need to add rue settings for languages:
+Do we need to add route settings for languages:

 ```php
 $router[] = new Route('[<lang cs|en>/]<presenter>/<action>', 'Homepage:default');
 ```

-## Languages switch, add this to template:
+## Languages switch, add this to template

 ```latte
 <a n:href="this, 'lang' => 'cs'">Czech</a>